-Attendance must be maintained at 67 percent or better to be eligible for financial aid.
-The Automotive Technology program prefers 85 percent minimum attendance to ensure students can stay on track for timely completion of each course.
+The Automotive Technology program requires 85 percent minimum attendance.
 Attendance is calculated using the number of scheduled hours versus the number of hours you are present in the classroom.
-To meet this requirement, you must be in class on the days and times that you are scheduled.
+In order to meet this requirement, you must come in on the days and times that you are scheduled.
 Your attendance requirement may be higher depending on any sponsorship or financial aid stipulations that apply to you.
 You must log in and out of Northstar each time you attend class, so your attendance is documented.

-Talk to your instructor when an absence is necessary.
-Excused absences will be given for job interviews, Davis Tech sponsored activities, major illness and or major life events, off-site training, or high school activities.
-If you require an extended absence from the program, consult with your instructor prior to the absence.
-If necessary, a counselor in Student Services may assist you in this process.
+You should talk to your instructor when an absence is necessary.
+Excused absences will be given for job related activities, Davis Tech sponsored activities, off-site training, or high school activities.
+If you require an extended absence from the program, you should consult with a counselor in Student Services.

-Students are expected to attend class for the hours they are scheduled.
+Regardless of scheduled hours, you must attend class a minimum of one day per week.
 If you are absent for ten consecutive scheduled days, you will be withdrawn from Davis Tech.
-Per the College Student Records Policy, student attendance information may be released to potential employers.
+Failure to meet the required attendance standard will result in academic discipline.
+In accordance with the College Student Records Policy, student attendance information may be released to potential employers.